John Hawken

-John Christopher Hawken is an English keyboard player, best known as a member of The Nashville Teens, Renaissance, and the Strawbs.
-He also played in Spooky Tooth, Third World War, Vinegar Joe, Illusion, as well as being a session musician.
+John Christopher Hawken (9 May 1940 – 15 May 2024) was an English keyboard player, best known as a member of The Nashville Teens, Renaissance, and the Strawbs.
+He also played in Spooky Tooth, Third World War, Vinegar Joe and Illusion, as well as being a session musician.

-Background
+Biography

 Hawken was born 9 May 1940 in Bournemouth, England.
-He trained in classical piano from the ages of 5 until 18, prompted by his mother Dorothy Constance Hawken, who was formally trained as both a pianist and painter from an early age.
-He took an interest in Rock and roll and, in 1960, joined his first rock band – the Cruisers Rock Combo.
+He trained in classical piano from the age of 5 until 18, prompted by his mother Dorothy Constance Hawken, who was formally trained as both a pianist and painter from an early age.
+He took an interest in rock and roll and, in 1960, joined his first rock band – the Cruisers Rock Combo.
 The band included future Renaissance guitarist Michael Dunford.

 Nashville Teens

 In 1962, The Cruisers Rock Combo were joined by singers Ray Phillips and Arthur Sharp to form The Nashville Teens.
 John Allen soon joined on lead guitar after Dunford's departure, and Terry Crowe joined as a third singer.
 This line-up turned professional in 1963 and went to Germany to play in the clubs (including Hamburg's Star-Club).

-In 1964 (now minus Terry Crowe and with Barry Jenkins on drums) The Nashville Teens signed a management contract and recorded "Tobacco Road," at the same time touring with Chuck Berry and Carl Perkins on their first tour of England.
+In 1964 (now minus Terry Crowe and with Barry Jenkins on drums) The Nashville Teens signed a management contract and recorded "Tobacco Road", at the same time touring with Chuck Berry and Carl Perkins on their first tour of England.
 "I was delighted to be playing piano for both of them, in addition to playing the Nashville Teens set", said Hawken.
 The band went to the US in late 1964 to play the "Murray the K" Christmas show at the Fox Theater in Brooklyn and subsequently toured extensively in England and Europe.

 Peter Harris left the group in 1966 and was replaced on bass by Neil Korner, formerly of The New Vaudeville Band.
 Neil and John Hawken also worked together from time to time in a popular London pick-up band, Frankie Reid & The Powerhouse, which also featured Dana Gillespie on vocals and occasionally, the saxophone section from Cliff Bennett's Rebel Rousers, plus John Knightsbridge on guitar (later of Illusion).

-Although subsequent records failed to equal the success of "Tobacco Road," the band worked steadily until Hawken moved on late in 1968.
+Although subsequent records failed to equal the success of "Tobacco Road", the band worked steadily until Hawken moved on late in 1968.